The Safari Grill – Albuquerque, New Mexico

 ~ Africa by Toto

-14 November 2014: While my friend Larry McGoldrick, the professor with the perspicacious palate and his assistant, the dazzling Deanell, have enjoyed the Safari Grill’s exotic offerings, they also rave about the burgers.
+While my friends Larry McGoldrick, the professor with the perspicacious palate and Dazzling (that really should be her first name) Deanell, have enjoyed the Safari Grill’s exotic offerings, they also rave about the burgers.
 All too often international restaurants don’t infuse their nation’s culinary elements and personality into American food favorites such as burgers.
-As a result, burgers at international restaurants tend to either mimic burgers you can get at virtually every American restaurant or they fall short.
+As a result, burgers at international restaurants tend to mimic burgers you can get at virtually every American restaurant and fall woefully short.

 With a little imagination, the Safari Grill could become your own culinary safari adventure on the Serengeti with an exotic and delicious cuisine all adventurous diners will enjoy.